 Since the outbreak of COVID-19, Mykolas Romeris University has implemented various measures to cope with the crisis as we had to adapt quickly to the new conditions.
 Now we would like to update you regarding the upcoming Academic Year 2020-2021 and provide all necessary information.

-We are happy to announce that Mykolas Romeris University has decided to go ahead with exchanges in Academic year 2020-2021 and you are more than welcome to join us in September for your exchange period.
+We are happy to announce that Mykolas Romeris University has decided to go ahead with exchanges in Academic year 2020-2021 and you are more than welcome to join us in September and in February for your exchange period.

 We are preparing to start Academic year 2020-2021 from September and planning to resume study process into a regular in-class teaching, but it will remain as blended learning (some students in class, some staying remotely) in majority of courses, therefore in case it happens that student does not arrive due to mobility restrictions, he/she will be able to start all classes from home country until arrival – which means that no students will miss any teaching.

-It is important to underline that decision has just been taken on 25 May 2020 by all faculties of the University to allow incoming exchange student (if physical arrival is prevented due to unavailable travel or due to another outbreak of COVID-19) to study remotely entire semester and virtually finish the Autumn semester including online final assessment of learning outcomes and we will be able to issue Transcript of Records with all results of studies.
+It is important to underline that decision has just been taken on 25 May 2020 by all faculties of the University to allow incoming exchange student (if physical arrival is prevented due to unavailable travel or due to another outbreak of COVID-19) to study remotely entire Academic Year and virtually finish the Autumn/Spring semester including online final assessment of learning outcomes and we will be able to issue Transcript of Records with all results of studies.

 We do want to draw your attention to the following: